Bayesian inference for form-factor fits regulated by unitarity and analyticity: The fitting problem

 where $\mathcal{Z}=\int dA \,\pi(A|B)$ is a normalisation.

-We consider the following prior probability distributions: \begin{itemize} \item The unitarity constraint Eq.~\eqnref{eq:modified unitarity constraint} and any prior knowledge (subscript $p$) about the fit parameters ${\bf a}_p$ assumed to be following Gaussian statistics with metric $M$ are encoded in the conditional probability distribution
+We consider the following prior probability distributions: \begin{itemize} \item The unitarity constraint Eq.~\eqref{eq:modified unitarity constraint} and any prior knowledge (subscript $p$) about the fit parameters ${\bf a}_p$ assumed to be following Gaussian statistics with metric $M$ are encoded in the conditional probability distribution

 where $\theta({\bf a})=\theta(1-|{\bf a}_{+}|_{\alpha}^2)\theta(1-|{\bf a}_{0}|_{\alpha}^2)$.
 The step functions $\theta$ impose the unitarity constraint for both the vector and scalar form factors.
-The Gaussian term with metric $M$ allows to include prior knowledge about the fit parameters, if available.
-In order to avoid introducing bias we will not add any such prior knowledge to the fits below.
-We will only make use of the Gaussian term in an intermediate step when formulating an efficient algorithm for integrating Eq.~\eqnref{eq:Bayes expectation}.
+The Gaussian term with metric $M$ allows the inclusion of prior knowledge, if available, about the fit parameters.
+In order to avoid introducing bias we will not add any such prior knowledge to the fits below, \emph{i.e.}, the coefficients $a_i$ are drawn from a uniform distribution.
+We will only make use of the Gaussian term in an intermediate step when formulating an efficient algorithm for integrating Eq.~\eqref{eq:Bayes expectation}.
 The final results in this paper will however be independent of it. \item The input data ${\bf f}_p$ with covariance $C_{{\bf f}_p}$ to which the BGL ansatz is fitted is assumed to follow Gaussian statistics and is represented by the probability distribution

 \item We consider the BGL ansatz prior knowledge, represented by the distribution